ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-sass/index.md

 );
 ```

-For information about what CSS variables and rules to use to control grid features, see the [feature customisation reference](/global-style-customisation-features/) or [full list of CSS variables](/global-style-customisation-variables/)
+For information about what CSS variables and rules to use to control grid features, see the [full list of CSS variables](/global-style-customisation-variables/)

 The Sass API provides a little bit of sugar to make it easier to read and remember some parameter values and assists migration from the [Legacy Sass API](/global-style-customisation-sass-legacy/).